TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering

 \subsection{Datasets}

-We use the following datasets: \textbf{(1) NExT-QA~\citep{xiao2021nextqanext}} is a dataset that tests causal action reasoning and temporal understanding, with questions categorized into a Temporal, Causal, or Descriptive type.
-NExT-QA requires going beyond simple recognition of objects and actions to answer the questions correctly.
-Following the trend of works before us, we evaluate our method on the 5,000 questions in the NExT-QA validation set. \textbf{(2) Perception Test~\citep{pătrăucean2023perception}} is a dataset that focuses on skills such as memory, abstraction, physics, and semantics and is intended to be approached in a few-shot or zero-shot manner.
-The dataset consists of 11.6k real-world videos and 38K multiple-choice QA questions. \textbf{(3) STAR~\citep{wu2021star_situated_reasoning}} is a dataset that tests reasoning in real-world video situations.
-It consists of 22K video clips, with 60K situated reasoning questions.
-Questions are broadly divided into 4 main categories: interaction, sequence, prediction, and feasibility.
+We use the following datasets: \textbf{(1) NExT-QA~\citep{xiao2021nextqanext}} is a dataset that tests causal action reasoning and temporal understanding.
+Following the trend of works before us, we evaluate our method on the 5,000 questions in the NExT-QA validation set. \textbf{(2) EgoSchema ~\citep{mangalam2023egoschema}} is a challenging dataset that tests long-form video understanding.
+Viewers need to view 100 seconds of the video on average to answer the question correctly. \textbf{(3) STAR~\citep{wu2021star_situated_reasoning}} tests reasoning in real-world video situations. \textbf{(4) Perception Test~\citep{pătrăucean2023perception}} is a challenging dataset that focuses on skills such as memory, abstraction, physics, and semantics and is intended to be approached in a few-shot or zero-shot manner.